cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/architecture/high_level_architecture/_index.md

 ## {{< param cfy_agent_name >}}

-{{< param cfy_agent_name >}}s are entities for executing tasks on application hosts.
+These are entities for executing tasks on application hosts.
 They listen to task queues and execute tasks when required.

 The agents are designed to execute tasks using [plugins]({{< relref "working_with/official_plugins/_index.md" >}}).